TheSkyentist/GELATO/README.md

   Wrapper for running GELATO on a single object.

 * run_GELATO_multi.py

   Wrapper for running GELATO on multiple objects.
 If specifying multiple processes, each object will be run on an independent thread.
 To load an object file differently, this file should be edited.

+* run_GELATO_multi.py

+  Wrapper for running GELATO on multiple objects.
+If specifying multiple processes, each object will be run on an independent thread.
+To load an object file differently, this file should be edited.